To convert a digital waveform to analog, do the following:

 - Select Waveform Style and Analog Settings to choose an appropriate drawing setting.

 The digital drawing of the bus converts to an analog format.

-You can adjust the height of either an analog waveform or a digital waveform by selecting and then dragging the rows.
+You can adjust the height of either an analog waveform or a digital waveform by selecting and dragging the rows.

 The following figure shows the Analog Settings dialog box with the settings for analog waveform drawing.